survivejs/webpack-book/manuscript/developing/01_getting_started.md

   //
   // Entries have to resolve to files!
 It relies on Node
   // convention by default so if a directory contains *index.js*,
-  // it will resolve to that.
+  // it resolves to that.
   entry: {
     app: PATHS.app,
   },